nobodhi/javascript_coding_exercise/README.md

 ### Is Unique

-(exercise 1.1) write a function that determines if all the characters in a string are unique.
+(Exercise 1.1) write a function that determines if all the characters in a string are unique.
 The module should return true if all the characters in a string are unique.
 Hints included in the text "consider a hash table" and "assume ascii".

 #### Solution